antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 ### Workflow of message handling

-The message handling process is organized as follows:
+The message handling process organized as follows:

 - `IQueueMessage` receives a message and delegates it to `IMessageHandlingService`.
 - `IMessageHandlingService` gets a message (as a byte array) and decodes it to the UTF8 string.
 It also checks if there are any message handlers in a combined collection of `IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler` and `IAsyncNonCyclicMessageHandler` instances and forwards a message to them.
 - All subscribed message handlers (`IMessageHandler`, `IAsyncMessageHandler`, `INonCyclicMessageHandler`, `IAsyncNonCyclicMessageHandler`) process the given message in a given or a default order.
 - `IMessageHandlingService` acknowledges the message by its `DeliveryTag`.
 - If any exception occurs `IMessageHandlingService` acknowledges the message anyway and checks if the message has to be re-send.
-If exchange option `RequeueFailedMessages` is set `true` then `IMessageHandlingService` adds a header `"requeued"` to the message and sends it again with delay in 60 seconds.
+If exchange option `RequeueFailedMessages` is set `true` then `IMessageHandlingService` adds a header `"re-queue-attempts"` to the message and sends it again with delay in value of `RequeueTimeoutMilliseconds` (default is 200 milliseconds).
+The number of attempts is configurable and re-delivery will be made that many times as the value of `RequeueAttempts` property.
 Mechanism of sending delayed messages covered in the message production [documentation](message-production.md).
 - If any exception occurs within handling the message that has been already re-sent that message will not be re-send again (re-send happens only once).

 ### Batch message handlers